ablanchet/AwaitCheatSheat/README.md

 }
 ```
 ---
-5. Exception catched, awaiting `X` will `await` the first task that throws an exception, unwrap the exception, rethrow it, and `Main` will unwrap it to throw it again and finally catch it.
+5. Exception caught, awaiting `X` will `await` the first task that throws an exception, unwrap the exception, rethrow it, and `Main` will unwrap it to throw it again and finally catch it.
 ```csharp
 public class Exceptional
 {